ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/accounts.md

 ```
 </request-example>

-## Retrieve the total count of accounts
+## Retrieve the Total Count of Accounts

 ### Endpoint